grgx03/anxiety/scenes/act3.md

 publish("act3",["dd",6]);
 ```

-r: ^Fuck^ yeah!
-I believe in you, babe!
-Kill it! <3
+r: Așa da!
+Așa te vreau, știu că poți!
+Omoară-! <3

 (#act3a)